Skip to content

 ULHPC's Lustre file systems look and act like a single logical storage, but a large files on Lustre can be divided into multiple chunks (stripes) and stored across over OSTs.
 This technique is called file striping.
 The stripes are distributed among the OSTs in a round-robin fashion to ensure load balancing.
 It is thus important to know the number of OST on your running system.

-As mentioned in the Lustre implementation section, the ULHPC Lustre infrastructure is composed of 2 MDS servers (2 MDT), 2 OSS servers and 16 OSTs.
+As mentioned in the Lustre implementation section, the ULHPC Lustre infrastructure is composed of 2 MDTs and 8 OSTs.
 You can list the MDTs and OSTs with the command lfs df:

 $ cds # OR: cd $SCRATCH